 When you run a speed test, you are often given a choice of servers to use.
 A speed test involves downloading a sample file from the chosen server (testing download speed).
 Then the file travels back to that same server (testing upload speed).
 If the server you choose for the test is different than the server you use for your Internet, the speed test won’t be as accurate.
 Here is our celitoFiber speed test site.
 It uses nPerf, which you can use even if you are not a celitoFiber client.
 Using your carrier’s speed test will usually be the most accurate.

 Another contributing factor to slower speed tests is WiFi.
 Wifi connections can drastically slow down Internet speeds.
 Many employees connect to the office WiFi using multiple devices from computers to tablets.
 If you are running an Internet speed test, make sure you aren’t using WiFi.

 Time of day is another factor.
-Did you know that big events can slow down your Internet?
-For example, during the recent presidential inauguration, Internet usage peaked due to the large number of people streaming the event (see graph below).
-Something to keep in mind with March Madness coming up.
-If you’re planning on streaming the basketball games, chances are other sports fans are too.
+Did you know big events can slow down your Internet?
+For example, during the presidential inauguration, Internet usage peaked due to a large number of people streaming the event (see graph below).
+Recently, the Solar Eclipse created a lot of activity as everyone was sharing pictures and videos of the event.

 If your speed test seems slower than what you signed up for, it is worth checking your hardware.
 Things like firewalls, switches, routers, and proxy servers can all affect Internet speed.
 While you may have gigabit speed coming to your office, it may be getting slowed down by settings or limitations on your hardware.
 If you don’t have an IT team and need help diagnosing the problem, celito offers an IT consulting service.
 We know how important it is to have the right Internet speed for your business.
 Just reach out to us at firstname.lastname@example.org.